dsuth10/powerpoint-react/README.md

   }
   ```

+#### Image Generation Issues
+**Error:** `405 Method Not Allowed` from Stability AI API
+- **Solution:** This has been fixed in the latest update.
+The application now uses the current Stability AI v1 API.
+If you're still seeing this error, ensure you're using the latest code and have a valid `STABILITY_API_KEY`.

+**Error:** Images not loading or showing as placeholders
+- **Solution:** Check that your `STABILITY_API_KEY` is valid and the backend can access the Stability AI API.
+Images are automatically saved to `/app/static/images/` and served via `/static/images/`.

 #### PowerShell Command Issues
 **Error:** `&&` is not a valid statement separator
 - **Solution:** Use PowerShell syntax: `;` instead of `&&`